yii2mod/collection/README.md

 // ['lastName' => 'Chepurnoy']
 ```
+> Unlike most other collection methods, `forget` does not return a new modified collection; it modifies the collection it is called on.

 ------

 #####```forPage()```

-"Paginate" the collection by slicing it into a smaller collection:
+The `forPage` method returns a new collection containing the items that would be present on a given page number:

 ```php
 $collection = new Collection([1, 2, 3, 4, 5, 6, 7, 8, 9]);